 Unfortunately, recovery from bath salts addiction isn’t a weekend retreat.
 It’s a long process with many hurdles.
 That’s why our aftercare program stays in contact with Transformations alum in order to help them remain successful in their journey.
 When done right, overcoming addiction is possible.

 Overcoming substance abuse requires vigilance and scientifically supported treatment programs.
 This is what you’ll find at Transformations Treatment Center.
-If you or a loved one is suffering from bath salts addiction, contact us today.
-Our first-rate facilities and certified staff of professionals are 100 percent focused on helping you overcome this challenge.
+If you or a loved one need bath salts rehab in Delray Beach, FL please contact us today at 800-270-4315.

 National Institute on Drug Abuse